Mashiach's First Letter through the Shliach Rav Sha'ul to the Assembly at Kórinthos

 the head of Mashiach is Elohim (אלהים).

-11:4 Every man who prays or prophesies with his head veiled (kata), dishonors his head.
+11:4 Every man who prays or speaks forth a nevu'ah (prophesies) with his head veiled (kata), dishonors his head.

-11:5 But every woman (gunaikos) who prays or prophesies with her head unveiled (akatakaluptos), dishonours her head: for that is even all one as if she were shaven.
+11:5 But every wife (gunaikos) who prays or speaks forth a nevu'ah (prophesies) with her head unveiled (akatakaluptos), dishonours her head: for that is even all one as if she were shaven.

-11:8 For the man is not of the woman (gunaikos); but the woman (gunaikos) of the man.
+11:8 For the man is not of the woman (gune); but the woman (gune) of the man.

-11:9 Neither was the man created for the woman (gunaikos); but the woman (gunaikos) for the man.
+11:9 Neither was the man created for the woman (gune); but the woman (gune) for the man.

-11:10 Therefore a woman (gunaikos) ought to have a symbol of authority on her head, because of the messengers (aggelos).
+11:10 Therefore a wife (gunaikos) ought to have a symbol of authority on her head, because of the messengers (aggelos).

-11:11 Nevertheless neither is the man without the woman (gunaikos), neither the woman (gunaikos) without the man, in Adonay.
+11:11 Nevertheless neither is the man independent of the woman (gune), neither the woman (gune) independent of the man, in Adonay.

-11:12 For as the woman (gunaikos) came from the man, even so man also comes through woman (gunaikos), but all things are from Elohim (אלהים).
+11:12 For as the woman (gune) was made from the man (at creation), even so man is now born through woman (gune), but all things are from Elohim (אלהים).

 11:13 Judge in yourselves:

-Is it proper for a woman (gunaikos) to pray to Elohim (אלהים) with her head unveiled (akatakaluptos)?
+Is it proper for a wife (gunaikos) to pray to Elohim (אלהים) with her head unveiled (akatakaluptos)?

 11:14 Does not nature itself teach you that if a man wears long hair it is a disgrace for him,